elfrink1/FACT/README.md

 .
 +-- Data (Data files used in the experiments)
-+-- ELDR-reproduction (Reproduction of experiments from author's code) +-- Environment (YAML environment files for Conda)
-+-- Models (Pretrained models from our experiments) +-- configs (JSON config files for TGT, AE and VAE models) +-- eldr (Our Pytorch implementation)
++-- ELDR-reproduction (Reproduction of experiments from author's code) +-- Environments (YAML environment files for Conda) +-- Models (Pretrained models from our experiments) +-- configs (JSON config files for TGT, AE and VAE models) +-- eldr (Our Pytorch implementation)